a-sh-dev/T1A2_Portfolio/README.md

 ## Project Documentation

+✨ <u>**Disclaimer:**</u> this porfolio is undergoing a re-development and re-polishing as soon as I can as I am in the middle of Coder Academy's final assessment.

 <small>*The following documentation is based on the initial version (version 1) of this website*</small>

 A link (URL) to published portfolio website: